Kovan Tax Law - Jason Kovan | Tax Attorney

 Other IRS penalties related to compliance or reporting (if applicable).

-IRS Penalty Abatement Attorney for Penalty Relief and Defense
+IRS Penalty Abatement - Tax Attorney for Penalty Relief and Defense

 IRS penalties can substantially increase the total amount owed.
 In some cases, relief may be available depending on the facts, timing, and documentation.

-Our firm represents clients as an IRS penalty abatement attorney in matters involving penalty defense and requests for relief.
+Our firm represents clients in matters involving IRS tax penalty defense and requests for relief.

 We help clients evaluate whether there may be a basis to request relief, including: